BOOKINGS

 Jon Ronzka

-I am usually booked out eight - twelve months in advance.
-When we book a project together we will scheudle all needed sessions at the time of the booking so you have a clear idea of your tattoo process.
+This can fluctuate depending the number of large-scale pieces I am currently working on.
+The goal is to keep it around 3-4 months at a time, but it can be more.
+When we book a project together, we will schedule all needed sessions at the time of the booking, so you have a clear idea of your tattoo process.

 I travel much less these days but sometimes you can find me attending a convention outside of North Carolina.
 Typically, you will be traveling to my studio for our sessions.

 As long as it needs!
-Here's what that means: each project is tailored to the individual and can vary based on size, complexity, etc. For larger or more complex projects you can expect multiple sessions.
+Here's what that means: tattoo projects vary based on size and complexity.
+For larger or more complex projects you can expect multiple sittings, while smaller projects may only require 1-2 sessions.

 Each project is a custom quote based on the size and complexity of the piece.
-Once we've agreed on the price and scope of work we'll set up a payment schedule, complete a work agreement, and execute a deposit.
+Once we've agreed on the price and scope of work, we'll set up a series of appointments, the deposit.
+I take most forms of payment.

 The short answer is no. The introduction of numbing products into the tattoo industry resulted in some of the weirdest heals I've seen in nearly fifteen years of tattooing.
 While it's not guarnateed you'll have issues, they are common enough that I choose to not risk it and potentially compromise the quality of the finished tattoo.